If your nest egg isn’t quite as large as you had hoped, you might want to avoid spending your golden years in New York.

-WalletHub’s affordability rankings are based on multiple measures, which include cost of living, tax friendliness and the cost of in-home services and adult day health care.
+WalletHub’s affordability rankings are based on multiple measures, which include the cost of living, tax friendliness and the cost of in-home services and adult day health care.
 The affordability rankings even reflect the share of the population age 65 and older who can’t afford a doctor visit.

-At the other end of the spectrum, the most affordable states for retirement are all in the South, with Alabama, Florida and Texas taking the top three slots.
-South Carolina and Mississippi round out the top five for affordability.
+At the other end of the spectrum, the most affordable states for retirement are mostly in the South, with Alabama, Tennessee and South Carolina taking the top three slots.
+Florida and Delaware round out the top five for affordability.

 Finding your perfect place to retire